Why I am Misunderstood as a Blogger

 Sometimes I wonder what people think when they read this blog.

-Probably something between “this fellow talks too much” and “this man clearly needs either a vacation or a psychiatrist.”
+Probably something between “this fellow talks too much” and “this man needs a long walk and a quieter neighborhood.”
 Fair enough.
-Kolkata itself sounds like that these days.
+Kolkata itself sounds like that many days.
 Every para has one uncle shouting at television news channels as if the anchor can hear him personally.

 But there is one thing I quietly worry about.